Jacob Dearborn: Pre-draft

+Saskatchewan Roughriders

 As an undrafted free agent, Dearborn signed with the Saskatchewan Roughriders on May 10, 2019.
 He played in the team's first preseason game against the Calgary Stampeders, but suffered a calf injury which led to his eventual release on June 8, 2019.
 Upon his recovery, he was re-signed by the Roughriders on July 14, 2019, to a practice roster agreement.
 Soon after, he played in his first professional football game on July 20, 2019, against the BC Lions.
 In his rookie season, Dearborn played mostly on special teams where he recorded four special teams tackles in 14 regular season games played.
 He also played in the team's lone post-season game, which was a West Final loss to the Winnipeg Blue Bombers.

 Dearborn did not play in 2020 due to the cancellation of the 2020 CFL season.
 He made the team's active roster following 2021 training camp and recorded his first career defensive tackle in the opening game on August 6, 2021, against the BC Lions.
 After the second game of the season, he was placed on the disabled list with a non-football injury and sat out the next five games.
 He returned to the active roster in week nine but was then moved to the practice roster in the following week.
 After being promoted to the active roster for the next game against the Calgary Stampeders, Dearborn had a career-high six defensive tackles and recorded his first career interception as the Roughriders won 20–17.
 He finished the season having played in eight regular season games with 18 defensive tackles, two special teams tackles, and two interceptions.
 He played in the Roughriders' West Semi-Final win against the Stampeders but was on the injured list for the team's West Final loss to the Blue Bombers.
 He became a free agent upon the expiry of his contract on February 8, 2022.

+Hamilton Tiger-Cats

+On October 24, 2023, it was announced that Dearborn had signed a practice roster agreement with the Hamilton Tiger-Cats.
+He was promoted to the active roster on October 27, 2023.
+He became a free agent after the season.